ecoacoustics/web-components/docs/annotations.md

 ### Annotation Viewer Properties

-- `readonly` - Makes all annotations readonly, can be overwritten by setting readonly="false" on the `oe-annotation` component (annotation viewer readonly should always take precedence over the `oe-annotation` readonly state.
-E.g. If `oe-annotate` is readonly, and an annotation has `readonly="false"`, the annotation should still be readonly because the `oe-annotate`'s readonly property takes precedence.)
+- `readonly` - Makes all annotations readonly.
   - Can edit?
 Annotation not readonly and annotation viewer is not readonly
 - `tag-style` { hidden | edge | spectrogram-top } - An enum attribute which can be used to stop showing tags